 There’s a lot going on when you’re running your business on your own.
 From keeping track of where you are on various projects to just keeping up with your daily to-do list, you need a way to make sure all the to-dos get done.
 A popular current analog version is a bullet journal, but high tech solutions remain popular.

 4. Online Invoicing & Payment Acceptance

 Whether you have a website or are a freelancer who sends out invoices and accepts online payments, having that managed online is convenient and useful.

 Disagreements between two businesses can almost always be resolved ahead of time with a strong contract.
 But without a lawyer, creating a contract can be a frustrating process, and may not hold up.
 There are software options, however, to create standard forms like freelancer agreements, NDAs, and other common forms.

 Social media is crucial for modern business; social media also has the potential to be an incredible time suck that devours all of your free time.
 You go on to make a crucial post, and then spend an hour catching up on your favorite celebrity’s feed, or you identify the perfect posting window for your data and demographics, and then get distracted and forget to post.
 Instead of dealing with any of that, use automated posting tools to prep your social media ahead of time, and then get out of the way.
 Plus, avoid getting sucked into the black hole of Facebook in the first place.

 7. Writing Tools

-Many of these tools start off with free or low cost-tiers, then offer more benefits as you increase in price.
-Generally, the features available at higher tiers are only useful to businesses that have a large customer base, handle multiple employees, or have a significant revenue.
+Many of these tools start off with free or low tiers, then offer more benefits as you increase in price.
+Generally, the features available at higher tiers are only useful to businesses that have a large customer base, handle multiple employees, or have significant revenue.
 If you’re just starting out, there’s no need to assume you need to buy the premium version of everything; you can nearly always upgrade later.